dbaumgarten/yodk/vscode-yolol/README.md

 This extension is available from the [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=dbaumgarten.vscode-yolol).

 ## Dependencies
 This extension comes bundled with the yodk executable.
+If you open a terminal in vscode, the bundled yodk-binary will already be inside the PATH.

 You can however set the environment variable YODK_EXECUTABLE to a path to your own yodk binary.
 This is helpfull for development.

 ## Manual install
 You can find all versions of the extension for manual install [here](https://github.com/dbaumgarten/yodk/releases).